 Scene Flow

 Revideo lets you define your scene through a generator function.
 This section will go into more detail about how this works and walk through a few examples to provide a better understanding for developers.
-It is also highly recommended to read through the for better understanding.
+It is also highly recommended to read through the Motion Canvas guide for better understanding.

 At first, a red circle should appear in the center of my video